-LAVC provides Coalition for Abuse Resistance Education (CARE) program to promote the awareness of dating violence, domestic violence, sexual assault and stalking for all incoming students and new employees Its goals are:
+LAVC provides trainings to promote the awareness of dating violence, domestic violence, sexual assault and stalking for all students and employees.
+Its goals are:

 - To raise awareness about the realities of sexual assault, domestic violence, and stalking in the hopes that their issues may be prevented in the future - To provide victims of these situations with the appropriate channels in order to heal. - To empower individuals, especially students, to support one another in cases of sexual assault, domestic violence, and stalking.